Skip to content

 Get involved to make change happen!
 You can also be rewarded up to £100 for being a rep, so why not nominate yourself today?

-What does a Student Academic Rep do?
+What does a Student Rep do?

 Student reps work across courses and colleges to communicate best practices to each other.